Henripan/NEW-WP/README.md

 >189 mirna\_cancer = as.matrix(read.table("`Input miRNA expression.txt`", head = FALSE, sep = "\t"))<br>
 >190 mrna\_cancer = as.matrix(read.table("`Input mRNA expression.txt`", head = FALSE, sep = "\t"))<br>

 Those three files should be provided by the users, which contains the paired expression profiles of miRNAs and mRNAs of the samples that they are interested in.
-Note that the input miRNA/mRNA file should be transformed into a non-negative matrix, in order for the program to execute correctly.
+Note that the input miRNA/mRNA file should be transformed into a non-negative matrix, in order for the main program to execute correctly.

 ---
 ### <a name="6">4.
 Reproduction of the miRTIGO paper`s experiments</a><br>
 1. The codes to reproduce these experiments in this paper are written in R and should be executed in the corresponding software environment.<br>
 2. Generally, all these [codes](https://github.com/Henripan/NEW-WP/tree/master/R%20codes%20for%20experiments) are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN PROGRAM'.
 The users need to download and fill in the relevant input files before implementing corresponding analyses.<br>
-3. Files required for the reproduction of the experiments can be broadly divided into three categories:<br>
+3. Files required for the reproduction of the experiments can be broadly classified into three categories:<br>

 * Files for executing the algorithms<br>